 3. Fill out the Application

-4. Once complete, you’ll see a page that says "Order Complete", and you’ll also receive an automatic generated e-mail saying we’ve received your application.
+4. Once complete, you’ll see a page that says "Order Complete".
+You’ll also receive an automatically generated e-mail confirming that we've received your application.
+If we feel your completed application and background/experience meet our requirements, we will contact you to schedule an interview.